RealPolitiX/qstab/README.md

 The repo includes code to assess the robustness of large language models (LLMs) in biomedical question answering (QA).
 A collection of generalist and specialist LLMs are assessed.

+This repo contains only the code for sampling-based attack, for the benchmark using the variant of discreteZOO, or the zeroth-order optimization-based attack used in the manuscript, please see [discretezoo-span](https://github.com/RealPolitiX/discretezoo-span).

 ### Installation

 Clone the code repo.
 Go to the `qstab-main` folder, install using the following from the command line